Michael Janakis, MLIS was born and raised in Pittsburgh, Pennsylvania. He has always been interested in reading, writing, and learning.

 Michael then attended the University of Pittsburgh’s iSchool for his Master of Library & Information Science (MLIS), where he completed such work as a semester-long independent research paper entitled “Deep Roots, Long Memories: East Pittsburgh African American Libraries and Their Environments” and several archival classes.

-After working at Duquesne University’s Gumberg Library for several years, including 2 years as a Research & Instruction Librarian, Michael chose create his own businesses, including Steel City Heritage Services and his editing/consulting business Pittsburgh Proofreading & Information Consulting Company.
+After working at Duquesne University’s Gumberg Library for several years, including 2 years as a Research & Instruction Librarian, Michael chose create his own businesses, including Steel City Heritage Services, LLC and his editing/consulting business Pittsburgh Proofreading & Information Consulting Company.

 In the future, Michael plans to seek genealogical accreditation from the Board for Certification of Genealogists (BCG).